dart-lang/site-www/src/null-safety/index.md

 ## Dart 3 and null safety

-Dart 3 always has sound null safety, and will prevent code from running without it.
+Dart 3 has sound null safety built-in, and will prevent code from running without it.

 For guidance on migrating to Dart 3, check out the [Dart 3 migration guide][/resources/dart-3-migration] Packages developed without null safety support will cause issues when resolving dependencies: